-Wow, I'm crazy levels of honoured.
+Wow, I am feeling crazy levels of honoured.
 I found out a few months ago that I am one of the 2017 30 Rising Stars of Wedding Photography in Rangefinder magazine.
 Rangefinder is the magazine of the WPPI society and every year they receive hundreds of nominations for amazing wedding photographers from all over the world.
 The only criteria is that the wedding photographer must have been in business less than 5 years.
 They then whittle it down to 30 who they consider the big names to watch, a.k.a the best wedding photographer in the UK and other countries.
 Apparently one of these peeps be me!
-Thank you to all my couples who helped me attain this prestigious status, quite literally couldn’t have done it without you, especially those in the following 30 photos which made up my winning portfolio!
+Thank you to all my couples who helped me attain this prestigious status, quite literally couldn’t have done it without you: especially those in the following 30 photos which made up my winning portfolio!
 It consisted partly of recent wedding photography and my previous best of round up posts!

 “Your color was impressively consistent across your photos, whether you encountered bright natural light or a darker scene.
 I like that you included moments that were evidently memorable or specific to that particular wedding — the man jumping over three others, for instance, the bride climbing through a tiny doorway.
 It didn’t seem like you were just adding those photos to your submission to be different; they were offbeat but seemed purposeful to the narrative you created as a whole, which was fun and unexpected.
 You included beautiful portraits but also otherwise-mundane or unglamorous moments, like the couple in the convenient store or the woman who dropped a glass at the reception.
 Those compositions were clearly well thought out and included surrounding elements that completed the story.